stekatag/kanban-board/README.md

 ## ℹ️ Credits

-Kanban Board was created by Stefan Katanic.
+Kanban Board was created by Stefan Gogov.

 ## 🪪 License